ben-nour/ben-n93.github.io/content/pages/projects.md

 #### APIs

+- [<span style="color:#00498F;">pyconviva</span>](https://github.com/ben-nour/pyconviva) is a a Python wrapper for Conviva's Metrics V3 API, which provides programmatic access to historical and real-time metrics data.

 - [<span style="color:#00498F;">pyspaceweather</span>](https://github.com/ben-nour/pyspaceweather) is a Python wrapper for the Australian Bureau of Meteorology's [Space Weather API](https://sws-data.sws.bom.gov.au/).
     - You can read the wrapper documentation at [ReadTheDocs](https://py-spaceweather.readthedocs.io/en/latest/).